RaviTambade/TAP/notes/01_tfl_framework/Contents/tflculture.md

 > **“Your classmate's success does not reduce your success.”**

-- Help someone debug.
+- Help someone debug
-- Explain a concept.
+- Explain a concept
-- Review someone's code.
+- Review someone's code
-- Pair-program.
+- Pair-program
-- Share what you discovered.
+- Share what you discovered
-- Present your solution.
+- Present your solution
-- Ask for feedback.
+- Ask for feedback
 This creates something very valuable:

 **Collaborative professionals.** And companies desperately need people who can work with other people.

 # From dependency to independence

-A beginner often asks: “Sir, what is the code?”
-The mentor may respond: **“What have you tried?”** The student may ask again: “Sir, please give me the solution.”
-The mentor asks:  **“What do you think is happening?”** Slowly the student learns to investigate.
-Then one day: “Sir, I got an error.
+A beginner often asks: **“Sir, what is the code?”**  The mentor may respond: **“What have you tried?”** The student may ask again: **“Sir, please give me the solution.”** The mentor asks:  **“What do you think is happening?”** Slowly the student learns to investigate.
+Then one day: **“Sir, I got an error.
 I investigated it.
 I think the problem is here.
 I tried two approaches.
 This one worked.
-But I don't understand why.”
-That student is growing.
+But I don't understand why.”** That student is growing.
 Not just technically. **Professionally.**

 # Skills flow naturally from culture